Kevin Strickland

-Kevin Bernard Strickland (born June 7, 1959) is an American man who was wrongfully convicted by an all-white jury in 1979 of killing three people in Kansas City, Missouri.
-No physical evidence linked him to the scene of the crime and the only alleged witness later recanted her testimony that Strickland was involved, stating that she was coerced by police.
+Kevin Bernard Strickland (born June 7, 1959) is an American man who, in 1979, was wrongfully convicted, by an all-white jury, of killing three people in Kansas City, Missouri.
+No physical evidence linked him to the crime scene and the only alleged witness later recanted her testimony that Strickland was involved, stating that she had been coerced by police.
 Strickland was given a life sentence.
 In 2021, he garnered national attention after former prosecutors in his case said that he was innocent and called for his release.

-Two black men who pled guilty to the murders have said Strickland was not involved, and a fingerprint from the shotgun used in the murders belonged to someone else.
+Two black men, who pled guilty to the murders, said that Strickland was not involved, and a fingerprint from the shotgun used in the murders belonged to someone else.
 Cynthia Douglas, the sole eyewitness to the crime, said detectives pressured her into naming Strickland as a perpetrator.
 She attempted several times to recant her testimony before her death in 2015.

 Numerous legal and political figures called for Strickland's exoneration.
 In June 2021, the Supreme Court of Missouri denied a petition to have him released.
 The Governor of Missouri Mike Parson refused to pardon him, saying he did not see his case as a "priority" and was not certain of his innocence.
 The Missouri Attorney General fought in court to keep him in prison, saying he believed he was guilty.

 On November 23, 2021, Judge James Welsh overturned Strickland's conviction "since it was not based on physical evidence but on eye-witness testimony …, who later recanted her account", and Strickland was released on the same day.
 He was exonerated after more than 42 years in prison, "making his case the longest confirmed wrongful-conviction case in Missouri’s history".